Finding Your Berner

 As you navigate the internet in search of Berner puppies please exercise caution and look with a discerning eye.
 You will discover a couple of things.
 First, in some parts of the country - most actually - Bernese puppies from reputable breeders can be difficult to locate, and when you do there will likely be wait lists.

-On the other hand..... you will also discover some breeders that seem to always have puppies available,,,, Here are signs to be aware of: 1) there are mulitple steps to "connect" to the family or breeder; 2) puppy pictures on the website are all with different locations/backgrounds and there are no pictures of the puppies together in the litter and/or with the breeder family; 3) the puppy visit is arranged at a location other than the location of the litter; 4) they have puppies at a lower cost that are over 8 - 9 weeks old; 4) they have pups available to take that are less than 8 weeks old.
-A good rule of thumb: if some of the criteria above apply, and you can get a BMD puppy from them on the same day you inquire....it's probably a puppy mill.
+On the other hand..... you will also discover some breeders that seem to always have puppies available,,,, Here are signs to be aware of: 1) there are mulitple steps to "connect" to the family or breeder - or the site is a host to multiple breeders; 2) puppy pictures on the website include different locations/backgrounds (or no natural background) and there are not pictures of the puppies together in the litter and/or with the breeder family; 3) the puppy visit is arranged at a location other than the location of the litter; 4) they have puppies at a “reduced price” because they are they are over 8 - 9 weeks old; 4) they have pups available to take that are less than 8 weeks old; 5) the breeder offers multiple dog breeds.
+A good rule of thumb: if some of the criteria above apply, and you can get a BMD puppy from them relatively quickly....it's likely a puppy mill.

-Reputable breeders will never allow a pup to leave the litter prior to about 8 weeks of age.
+Reputable breeders will not allow a pup to leave the litter prior to 8 weeks of age.
 Also, they will tell you that 8 - 9 weeks is developmentally the optimum time for your puppy to connect socially to its new family and begin learning proper behaviors and independence from its siblings.
-They will also allow visits at the litter location, and will probably not routinely ship puppies all over the country to unknown families.
+They will generally allow visits at the litter location, and will probably not routinely ship puppies to unknown/unvetted families.
+Finally, they most certainly will not offer full “breeding rights” registration for an additional cost to anyone willing to pay it.

 Time flies......right?